 The four entrances that lead to the Western Wall are the Jaffa Gate, the New Gate, the Damascus Gate and the Zion Gate.

 The Zion Gate is closest to the Jewish Quarter and Mount Zion.
-Those wanting to visit the Armenian and Christian Quarters should enter through the Jaffa Gate, but the New Gate situated on Jaffa Street will suit visitors to the Christian Quarter best.
+Those wanting to visit the Armenian and Christian Quarters should enter through the Jaffa Gate, but the New Gate on Jaffa Street will suit visitors to the Christian Quarter best.
 The Damascus Gate is the closest entrance to the Muslim Quarter.

 Security checks in the Old City